-Kids Boost Immunity was developed and is administered through the Public Health Association of British Columbia, with financial contribution from the BC Ministry of Health, the Public Health Agency of Canada and the BC Centre for Disease Control.
+Kids Boost Immunity was developed and is administered through the Public Health Association of British Columbia, with financial support from the BC Ministry of Health and the Public Health Agency of Canada.
+The program is coordinated through the BC Centre for Disease Control.

 The views expressed herein do not necessarily represent the views of the Public Health Agency of Canada.

 Kids Boost Immunity relies on additional support to help purchase UNICEF vaccines earned by students.
 Our goal is to raise literacy about topics such as immunization, antibiotics and global health and funding from other supporters in no way influences the editorial choices around educational content posted on Kids Boost Immunity.

 Kids Boost Immunity is seeking government, foundation and corporate partners with an interest in global health, immunization, science and humanitarian education for children or innovative uses of gamification for social change.
 If you are an organization with an interest in any of these areas, please contact us about becoming a sponsor or partner!

 Great question!
 As a government funded public health initiative, our mandate is not tied to UNICEF.
 Our mandate is to educate and inform the public about why immunization is an important part of keeping communities healthy.